 The Cedar Valley

-3000 J Street SW is open from 8 AM – 5 PM, Monday through Friday.
+3000 J Street SW is open from 9 AM – 4 PM, Friday by Appointment.

-Note: All offices are closed 12 to 1 for lunch.
+Note: The office is closed 12 to 1 for lunch.

 Yes, Affordable Housing Network provides affordable rental housing in the Cedar Rapids area for people who have Section 8 (Housing Choice) vouchers.
 However, you do not have to have a Section 8 voucher to rent from us, as we provide other affordable housing options through alternative housing programs.